King Faisal Prize: Prizes

 Co-winners in any category share the monetary grant.
 The prizes are awarded during a ceremony in Riyadh, Saudi Arabia, under the auspices of the King of Saudi Arabia.

 Country standings

-The five countries with most award-winners 2022 were:
+The five countries with most award-winners included 2025 were:

 Sydney Brenner was considered to be the first Jew to win the King Faisal Award, in 1992.
 Ronald Levy was reported to be a Jewish recipient in 2009.